 Don’t despair if you do receive a denial.
 A majority of SSDI claims are denied the first time around.
 Fortunately, the SSA offers an appeals process that will allow you to correct whatever mistakes happened with your initial application.

-How Can a Lawyer Help with My Social Security Disability Claim?
+How Can an Indiana Social Security Disability Lawyer Help with My Claim?

 We can explain exactly why your claim was denied and how to fix the problems on appeal.
 If you request a hearing, we will be your advocate and prepare you for everything that happens.